dniael/Rocky-Bot/README.md

-This is my first project, a discord bot with APIs like lastfm, urban dictionary, oxford dictionary, and games like wordle and worldle (only those two).
+This is my first project from spring 2022, a discord bot with APIs like lastfm, urban dictionary, oxford dictionary, and games like wordle and worldle (only those two).
 It also allows you to create your own baby discord bot using webhooks and talk using them in discord channels instead.